Madadog/foam-synth/README.md

     * **Velocity Sensitivity:** How much MIDI velocity affects oscillator volume.
     * **Keyscaling:** How oscillator volume decreases/increases as pitch rises/falls.

-The oscillators modulate each other via a 8x7 matrix, where every oscillator is connected to every other one (excluding itself, since feedback is a separate control with a greater range).
+The oscillators modulate each other via a 8x8 matrix, where every oscillator is connected to every other one.
 It is possible to create cross-oscillator feedback loops (e.g. Osc1 and Osc2 both modulate each other) but they don't typically sound that good (not that I'm stopping you).
 The matrix is implemented by enforcing a 1-sample delay between oscillators.

 There is also a polyphonic multimode filter (Simper SVF), controllable via an ADSR envelope.

 Technically this is a PM synth, but the terms PM/FM are often used interchangeably.
-If you want a classic modular-style (exponential-pitch) FM synth, it can be set up in [Cardinal](https://github.com/DISTRHO/Cardinal) (though it sounds metallic and is difficult to tune).
+If you want a modular-style (exponential-pitch) FM synth, it can be set up in [Cardinal](https://github.com/DISTRHO/Cardinal) or [Odin2](https://github.com/TheWaveWarden/odin2) (though it sounds metallic and is difficult to tune).

 ## Controls